-We have a whistle-blower policy, including a Speak Up ethics and compliance line.
+We have a Whistleblowing policy, including a Speak Up ethics and compliance line.

-The Speak Up line, managed by an independent third party, is available across the Coca-Cola HBC Group in 25 languages.
+The Speak up! line, managed by an independent third party, is available across the Coca-Cola HBC Group in 26 languages.
 It is accessible 24 hours a day, 7 days a week, via phone or internet.
-The Speak Up line is available to all employees, contractors, customers and suppliers and gives our employees and partners a secure and confidential method to report concerns or ask questions regarding our Code of Business Conduct, Anti-Bribery Policy and other Group compliance policies, including the Human Rights Policy, if they believe that a human rights impact has or might occur.
+The Speak up! line is available to all employees, contractors, customers and suppliers and gives our employees and partners a secure and confidential method to report concerns or ask questions regarding our COBC, Anti-Bribery Policy and other Group compliance policies, including the Human Rights Policy, if they believe that a human rights impact has or might occur.

-In 2021, we held our annual awareness campaign on Speak Up during our Ethics and Compliance week, including communication about the Speak Up line to contractors and all employees.
+In 2022, we held our annual awareness campaign on Speak Up during our Ethics and Compliance Week, including communication about the Speak up! line to contractors and all employees.
+In addition, we launched targeted quarterly campaigns focusing on our Whistleblowing Policy, which was updated in 2021.